-It is estimated that each year there are between 700,000 and 1 million new cases of Leishmaniasis.
-95% of cases of cutaneous Leishmaniasis occur in America, the Mediterranean basin, the Middle East and Central Asia.
-90% of the cases of mucocutaneous Leishmaniasis occur in Bolivia, Brazil, Ethiopia and Peru.
+It is estimated that each year there are between 700,000 and 1 million new cases of human Leishmaniasis.
+95% of cases of human cutaneous Leishmaniasis take place in America, the Mediterranean basin, the Middle East and Central Asia.
+90% of the cases of human mucocutaneous Leishmaniasis take place in Bolivia, Brazil, Ethiopia and Peru.
 Visceral leishmaniasis is one of the main parasitic diseases with the capacity to cause outbreaks and deaths, and is found in tropical and subtropical areas.
-If left untreated, it is fatal in more than 95% of cases, and is caused exclusively by the L complex. donovani.
+If left untreated, it is fatal in more than 95% of cases, and is caused exclusively by the L. donovani complex.
 This complex is composed of 3 species: L. donovani, L. infantum and L. chagasi.
 The species L. infantum (so named in the ancient world) is the same as L. chagasi (so named in the new world), and the species L. donovani is very similar.
 Specifically, the protein K39 has 100% identity with L. infantum/L.Chagasi and 93% with L. donovani.

 Although it has been shown that dogs can be infected by at least twelve different species of Leishmania, the most important aetiological agent of canine leishmaniasis is Leishmania infantum.
 The dog is the species most predisposed to infection by L. infantum, and is the species in which clinical signs are most severe.
 Canine Leishmaniasis is present in approximately fifty countries in the world, with a particularly high prevalence in the Mediterranean region and in regions of South America.
 Leishmaniasis is less well known in cats.
 However, epidemiological studies have confirmed that feline infections are not rare, and that the incidence of this disease may be underestimated in endemic areas.